 The last (missing) column is the amount of different languages every author has been translated into.
 To get that, we have to start from the beginning again.
+This is especially important since the translation element may not appear for all editions.
 This means that we will have half of the results in one SQL statement and the other half in another.
 We will simply need to join the two results at the end.
+And in order to guaranty that all the authors are in the result we will have to use an outer join.
+Remember that the result above had 19 rows.
+We should have 19 rows in the final result as well.
+But first things first.

-So to retrieve the different languages we start from the xmlcol as we did before, but this time we can extract directly the author names and the translation languages (all the valid combinations).
+In order to retrieve the different languages we start from the xmlcol as we did before, but this time we can extract directly the author names and the translation languages (all the valid combinations).
 Since we are going to join the result of this part with the result from before, we need not care about the conditions (The invalid authors will automatically get filtered out when we join with the list of the valid ones that we created before.):

-'''

-SELECT substr(t1.returnedVarchar,1,20) AS Name,

-substr(t2.returnedVarchar,1,20) AS Language
+SELECT substr(t1.returnedVarchar,1,20) AS Name, substr(t2.returnedVarchar,1,20) AS Language FROM xmlcol, table(DB2XML.extractVarchars(xmldoc,'/Book/Author/@Name')) AS t1, table(DB2XML.extractVarchars(xmldoc,'/Book/Edition/Translation/@Language')) AS t2

-FROM xmlcol,

-table(DB2XML.extractVarchars(xmldoc,'/Book/Author/@Name')) AS t1,

-table(DB2XML.extractVarchars(xmldoc,'/Book/Edition/Translation/@Language')) AS

-t2

-'''